 5. Career Colouring Pages

-Why it works: It inspires creativity and encourages discussion about what these jobs are and why they are important.
+Why it works: Colouring encourages creativity in students; in addition to promoting creative thought, students will be inspired to engage in discussion about what these jobs look like and why they are important.

 6. Interview a Professional